andrew/ultimate-awesome/README.md

 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
 - [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) - A curated list of Google Earth Engine resources.
 - [awesome-magento2](https://github.com/run-as-root/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
+- [awesome-notebooklm-prompts](https://github.com/serenakeyitan/awesome-notebooklm-prompts) - A curated collection of the strongest NotebookLM slide prompts sourced from the real creative underground .
+Your go-to resource for AI powerpoint :P.
 - [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.
 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-vision-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers) - Recent Advances in Vision and Language PreTrained Models (VL-PTMs).